sw33tLie/uff/README.md

 Lots of things suddently become possible :)

+Want to fuzz the HTTP version for some weird reason?
+That's possible too

 ## Other customizations

 - Legit user agent instead of ffuf's default `Fuzz Faster U Fool` one.